Jiaming1999/webApp/README.md

 # webApp
-webApp in Java using hibernate and Apache tomcat 9. using imdb api for movie function.
+webApp in Java using hibernate and Apache tomcat 9. using omdb api for movie function.